realXtend/doc/acm_multimedia/overview.rst

 Core API
 --------

-is always expected to be there:
+Is always expected to be there:

 - Ogre3D for graphics rendering
- * has OpenGL, Direct-X and OpenGL ES renderer plugins
++ OpenGL, DirectX and OpenGL ES renderer plugins.
+Suitable for desktop and mobile environments.
- * widely available support for exporting models from other applications
++ Widely available support for exporting models from other applications

+- Qt as the main framework library
++ QApplication based main loop for module updates and rendering
-- QT for UI and exposing the API for scripting (Javascript and Python)
++ Exposing framework APIs and other objects for scripting languages with QtScript (to JavaScript and Python)
++ Framework heavily relies on QObject signal and slot mechanism as its event system
++ Keyboard and mouse input events from Qt translated into our InputAPI events

 - kNet for networking
- * KristalliNet, or kNet for short, is a new but quite mature library…
++ KristalliNet, or kNet for short, is a new but quite mature library.
- * Supports both UDP and TCP
++ Supports both UDP and TCP.

-- OpenAL for audio playback, with 3d spatial audio
+- OpenAL for audio playback
++ Spatial audio support

 Additional modules:
 -------------------